 Tips for making white chocolate truffles

 I love to use unsweetened shredded coconut rather than sweetened because it helps balance out the already sweet white chocolate.
-Moreover, while shredded coconut is my preference, you can substitute it with desiccated coconut or even flaked coconut if the flakes aren’t too big (each brand makes them slightly different).
+And while shredded coconut is my preference, you can substitute it with desiccated coconut or even flaked coconut if the flakes aren’t too big (each brand makes them slightly different).

-I do all the time.
 Substitute 1 or 2 tablespoons of the heavy cream with the same amount of coconut liqueur.
 My favorite is Malibu coconut rum (so good!), but use whatever you like best.

 Melt the chocolate carefully

 Chocolate is sensitive to heat, so don’t be tempted to heat it on full power in the microwave for a long time.
 I usually start with 30 seconds, then continue with 20-second intervals.
 I take it out of the microwave between each interval and stir to even out the heat.

 Alternatively, you can set the bowl over a saucepan of simmering water.
 Bring 1-2 inches of water to a simmer in the saucepan, set the bowl on top of the saucepan while making sure that the water doesn’t touch the bowl, and stir occasionally until completely melted.